Principal Guest Conductor of the Orchestra Massimo Bellini

 Eckehard Stier has built strong audience and critical support for his distinguished performances as well as his championing of contemporary and lesser-known masterworks.
-With Auckland Philharmonia Orchestra he has conducted numerous New Zealand premieres, including John Corigliano’s Mannheim Rocket and Campane di Ravello, John Adams’s The Wound Dresser, Paul Schoenfield’s Four Parables for Piano and Orchestra and Duke Ellington’s tone poem Harlem.
+With Auckland Philharmonia Orchestra he has conducted numerous New Zealand premieres, including John Corigliano’s Mannheim Rocket and Campagne di Ravello, John Adams’s The Wound Dresser, Paul Schoenfield’s Four Parables for Piano and Orchestra and Duke Ellington’s tone poem Harlem.
 Maestro Stier’s interpretations of the symphonic works of Mahler and Shostakovich are internationally acclaimed.

 With a broad repertoire of more than 80 operas Eckehard Stier is well known as an opera conductor.
 His interpretations of the works of Richard Strauss and Richard Wagner in particular have received acclaim from both audiences and critics.